cyberkathleen/JS-Public-API-Requests/README.md

 - Click on a user to open a modal displaying more detailed information about that user.
 - Navigate between users in the modal using "Prev" and "Next" buttons.

+## Custom Styling Changes

+To personalize the project and enhance its visual appeal, the following styling improvements were made:

+- Changed the font to a more modern and readable style.
+- Updated the page background color to have more color.
+- Customized the "Prev" and "Next" buttons with a new background color to make them stand out.
+- Added a hover and box shadow effect to the user cards for a more interactive feel.

 ## Technologies Used

 - HTML5